Introduction¶

 the documentation indicated below, you can use the yamlint tool

-to check the format.
+to check the formatting.
 However, it is more picky than cloud-init,

 so use its remarks only for information.
-Build your
+Build this

 that what you have added is working correctly.

-Look at the cloud-init documentation to get more information about the configuration options of this tool.
+Look at the cloud-init documentation to get more informations about the configuration options of this tool.

 Network Management¶